gjumic/PyFloraV2/README.md

 You create a new pot with a unique Name and Description, after creation, only the description can be edited.

 When Pot is created you can attach a plant to it.
-When attached Pot will assume a picture of the plant and 1 entry of the sensor measurement data will be generated.
+When attached, Pot will assume a picture of the plant and 1 entry of the sensor measurement data will be generated.

 You can also detach the Plant from the Pot, when you attach it again to some Plant, 1 new measurement entry will be created again for the Pot.